 Live Caption uses more battery during calls or when media is playing.
 Live Caption automatically turns off in Battery Saver mode.

 Other notes about Live Caption:

 - Captions are currently available for English only.

 - Live Caption isn't intended for calls with more than one other person.

 - During calls, if you mute your side during the captions disclosure announcement, the announcement is muted.
 Please make sure that the person you're talking to knows that captions are on.

 - Captions might be unavailable for some media and calling apps, since apps can opt out of sharing their audio stream with the phone's operating system.

 - Live Caption works best on audio with clear speech and low background noise.

-- Live Caption doesn't work on music, phone calls or VOIP.
+- Live Caption doesn't work on music.

 - Live Caption doesn't use mobile data or an Internet connection.
 All audio and captions are processed on the device and are never stored or sent to Google.